mattscilipoti/tusc.rb/README.md

 - Perform a CreationRequest
 - Create an Uploader, passing the:
   - IO object (file)
-  - upload creation request, provided by the tus server
+  - Upload URL (provided by the Creation Request)
 - Start the upload

 > We recommend reviewing the specs in `spec/against_tus_server_spec.rb`.
 There are examples of uploading files (e.g. text, video).